-There are over 300 manufacturing operations, more than 80 of which are in Greater Portland.
-Known are Adelsheim Vineyards, Amity.
+There are over 300 manufacturing operations, more than 80 of which are located in the greater Portland area.
+The most famous wineries include Adelsheim Vineyards, Amity.
 Archery Summit.
-Argyle, Beaux Frères (at the Robert Parker jr. Shares), Brick House, Bridgeview, Chehalem, Domaine Drouhin, Domaine Serene, Erath, Evesham Wood, Eyrie Vineyards, Firesteed, Foris Vineyard, Gran Moraine ( Kendall-Jackson ) Hillcrest Winery Ken Wright Cellars, King Estate, Oak Knoll, Panther Creek, Patricia Green Cellars, Penner-Ash, Ponzi, Rex Hill, Sokol Blosser, Torii Mor Winery, Van Duzer Winery, Willamette Valley Vineyards, and Yamhill Valley Vineyards.
+Argyle, Beaux Frères (on whom Robert Parker jr. Shares), Brick House, Bridgeview, Chehalem, Domaine Drouhin, Domaine Serene, Elk Cove, Erath, Evesham Wood, Eyrie Vineyards, Firesteed, Foris Vineyard, Gran Moraine ( Kendall-Jackson ) HillCrest Winery, Ken Wright Cellars, King Estate, Oak Knoll, Panther Creek, Patricia Green Cellars, Penner-Ash, Ponzi, Rex Hill, Sokol Blosser, Torii Mor Winery, Van Duzer Winery, Willamette Valley Vineyards and Yamhill Valley Vineyards.